 Many municipalities in North America and abroad operate safe sharps collection programs.
-If you don't have a sharps container as mentioned above, you can get creative and use a tin can or other metal container to collect and dispose of your blades at approved sharps collections locations.
-Depending on your area, these could include: hospitals, pharmacies (see above), clinics, community-based organizations, police stations, waste transfer stations or safe sharps collection drop boxes.
+If you don't have a sharps container as mentioned above, you can get creative and use a tin can or another metal container to collect and dispose of your blades at approved sharps collections locations.
+Depending on your area, these could include: hospitals, pharmacies (see above), clinics, community-based organizations, police stations, waste transfer stations, or safe sharps collection drop boxes.

 4. Razor blade mail-back programs

 Some companies will offer mail-back programs and encourage you to ship them your used razor blades so that they can recycle them accordingly.